Fifth decade 1933 to 1943

 • There were several major strikes, including a large one that affected 29 out of the 41 sugar mills, which also attracted the support of workers in other industries.

-• The federal and local government implemented programs, like PRERA, PRRA, and the Chardón Plan, to respond to the population’s growing needs in healthcare, employment, education, the economy, infrastructure improvement, housing, and rural electrification.
+• The federal and local government implemented social programs, like PRERA, PRRA, and the Chardón Plan, to respond to the population’s growing needs in healthcare, employment, education, the economy, infrastructure improvement, housing, and rural electrification.
 These programs also promoted industrialization.

-• In 1939, World World II broke out and Puerto Rico’s soldiers heeded the call to arms.
+• In 1938, Jesús T. Piñero and Luis Muñoz Marín founded the Popular Democratic Party and in 1939, World World II broke out and Puerto Rico’s soldiers heeded the call to arms.

 Music